 A.7.
 Professional Development: The District will allocate an amount equal to \$200 for each full-time professor to be used for professional conferences and travel.
 The funds will be allocated to Division budgets and will be accessed by request by professors, per provisions cited under 16.J.1.
 Professors may assign their allocated funds for use by other professors within a division.
-At the end of each fiscal year, any unused funds from the allocation assigned to each full-time professor will roll over to a fund in Professional and Organizational Development for professor conference and travel.
-Additional funding for conference and travel may be available through Professional and Organizational Development.
+At the end of each fiscal year, any unused funds from the allocation assigned to each full-time professor will roll over to a fund in Professional and Organizational Development for professional and Organizational Development.